Ridda/hello-world/README.md

 I am new to this.

-I have no idea what I'm doing.
+I have no idea what I'm doing...